CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 (a) Motions and objections shall be in writing unless the nature of the relief requested requires oral presentation upon short notice.

-(b) All motions shall state clearly and concisely:
+(b) All motions shall state clearly and concisely in separately numbered paragraphs:

 (1) The purpose of the motion;